peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  be an integer 0 or greater and less than the size of the array, and may be any object convertible to a CBOR integer.

-* <code>defaultValue</code> - A value to return if an item with the given key doesn't exist, or if the CBOR object is an array and the key is not an integer 0 or greater and less than the size of the array.
+* <code>defaultValue</code> - A value to return if an item with the specified key doesn't exist, or if the CBOR object is an array and the key is not an integer 0 or greater and less than the size of the array.

 **Returns:**

 * The CBOR object referred to by index or key in this array or map.
-If this is a CBOR map, returns <code>null</code> (not <code>CBORObject.Null</code>) if an item with the given key doesn't exist.
+If this is a CBOR map, returns <code>null</code> (not <code>CBORObject.Null</code>) if an item with the specified key doesn't exist.

 ### GetOrDefault

-    public CBORObject GetOrDefault(int key, CBORObject defaultValue) Gets the value of a CBOR object by integer index in this array, or a default value if that value is not found.
+    public CBORObject GetOrDefault(int key, CBORObject defaultValue)

+Gets the value of a CBOR object by integer index in this array, or a default value if that value is not found.